 Director of Publications

-Beth joined ECS as the Associate Director of Development & Membership Services in December 2014, was promoted to the Director of Membership Services in September 2015, and was named Director of Publications in September 2016.
+Beth joined ECS as the associate director of development and membership services in December 2014, was promoted to the director of membership services in September 2015, and was named director of publications in September 2016.
 Prior to ECS, she served as the Director for Student Affairs and Community Engagement in the School of Pharmacy at Fairleigh Dickinson University.
 As a founding team member, she was instrumental in building resources critical to student success.
 Beth holds a Bachelor of Science degree from Johnson & Wales University and a Master of Science degree from West Chester University of Pennsylvania.

 Why Free the Science?
 “It is the right thing to do as conduit for researchers to share their discoveries.
 Our society engages scientists and engineers that are going to provide solutions to the world’s greatest sustainability challenges.
 I truly believe that this initiative leads the way to accelerate the pace of innovation.”